-All you need to know: June solstice 2017 | EarthSky.org
+All you need to know: June solstice 2019 | EarthSky.org

 And so the cycle continues.

-Bottom line: The 2017 June happens on June 21 at 2:24 UTC.
-That’s 11:24 p.m.
-CDT in North America on June 20.
+Bottom line: The 2019 June solstice happens on June 21 at 15:54 UTC.
+That’s 10:54 a.m.
+CDT in North America.
 This solstice – which marks the beginning of summer in the Northern Hemisphere – marks the sun’s most northerly point in Earth’s sky.
 It’s an event celebrated by people throughout the ages.

 Visit EarthSky Tonight for easy-to-use night sky charts and info.
 Updated daily.